-As of December 31, 2018, 20 of the Company's real estate investment properties were leased to a subsidiary of Penn under the Penn Master Lease, 12 of the Company's real estate investment properties were leased to a subsidiary of Penn under the Amended Pinnacle Master Lease, 5 of the Company's real estate investment properties were leased to a subsidiary of Eldorado under the Eldorado Master Lease and 3 of the Company's real estate investment properties were leased to a subsidiary of Boyd under the Boyd Master Lease.
+As of December 31, 2019, 19 of the Company's real estate investment properties were leased to a subsidiary of Penn under the Penn Master Lease, 12 of the Company's real estate investment properties were leased to a subsidiary of Penn under the Amended Pinnacle Master Lease, 5 of the Company's real estate investment properties were leased to a subsidiary of Eldorado under the Eldorado Master Lease and 3 of the Company's real estate investment properties were leased to a subsidiary of Boyd under the Boyd Master Lease.
 Penn, Eldorado and Boyd are leading, diversified, multi-jurisdictional owners and managers of gaming and pari-mutuel properties and established gaming providers with strong financial performance.
-The obligations under the Penn and Amended Pinnacle Master Leases are guaranteed by Penn and by most of Penn's subsidiaries that occupy and operate the facilities leased under the respective master leases.
-The obligations under the Eldorado Master Lease are guaranteed by Eldorado and by most of Eldorado's subsidiaries that occupy and operate the facilities under the

-Eldorado Master Lease.
-The obligations under the Boyd Master Lease are guaranteed by most of Boyd's subsidiaries that occupy and operate the facilities leased under the Boyd Master Lease.
 Additionally, the real estate assets of the Meadows Racetrack and Casino (the "Meadows") are leased to Penn under a single property triple-net operating lease (the "Meadows Lease").
 GLPI also leases the Casino Queen property back to its operator on a triple-net basis on terms similar to those in the master leases (the "Casino Queen Lease").